havryleshko/havryleshko/README.md

 - 👋 Hi, I’m @Alex
 - 👀 The branch I am particularly interested in is machine learning; I work in Python.
 Also, I like working with investments and finance in general.
-- 🌱 I’m currently learning intermediate Python, on my way to becoming a professional developer
+- 🌱 I’m currently on career path to AutoML/AI development
 - 💞️ I’m looking to collaborate on projects that involve working with finance, AI models and machine learning in general.
-I am more than happy to contribute to any project as I need to learn as much as possible
+I am more than happy to contribute to any project as I want to learn as much as possible
 - 📫 Reach me: alexhavryleshko@gmail.com

 <!---